zulqee17/calculator/README.md

-# calculator
+# calculator using getx Statemanagment

-A new Flutter project.
+A simple calculator using Getx Statemanagement.

 ## Getting Started